Here are a selection of answers to questions you might have before you travel to Church House.

 What’s not included in the price.

-Transfers to and from Church House, lunches and entrance fees to the attractions that you visit that are not National Trust.
+Transfers to and from Church House, lunches and entrance fees to the attractions that you visit.

 What can I expect to pay for entrance fees.